ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 run the command: ``make webdocs``.
 The new 'modules.html' file will be built in the ``docs/docsite/_build/html/$MODULENAME_module.html`` directory.

 To test your documentation against your ``argument_spec`` you can use ``validate-modules``.
-Note that this option isn't currently enabled in Shippable as it occasionally returns false positive results.
+Note that this option isn't currently enabled in Shippable due to the time it takes to run.

 .. code-block:: shell-session